 (i) follow current internal procedural and guidance notes

-(ii) take due account of appropriate guidance from other authoritative bodies such as the DSA, LGA, the Health and Safety Executive and Government
+(ii) take due account of appropriate guidance from other authoritative bodies such as the LABC, LGA, the Health and Safety Executive and Government

 (iii) liaise with other departments within the Borough such as Planning and Environmental Health